The Anti-Catholic Gordon Riots of 1780, as depicted by Charles Green, 1896

 How might teachers prepare future citizens to become critical consumers of political information?

-I do think we should be giving future citizens the skills they need to be critical consumers of political information, and there might be a role for something like media studies and critical thinking within the curriculum, but at this moment, I don’t wish to rush to judgement on Labour’s plans, as nothing of substance has been published.
+I do think we should be giving future citizens the skills they need to be critical consumers of political information, and there might be a role for something like media studies or critical thinking within the curriculum, but at this moment, I don’t wish to rush to judgement on Labour’s plans, as nothing of substance has been published.

 Respecting Education

+Broadly speaking, I agree, and I introduced the Butler quote at the start to illustrate how far we have travelled, in my view, in the wrong direction.
+At the time in which Butler and Churchill were having their conversation our heads were literally in the tiger jaw of German fascism, to use one of Churchill’s more memorable metaphors.
 And yet, in the midst of all this, we can hear a profound sense of respect for education and for the professionalism of teachers.
-Butler’s conversation shows us, I think, how the relationship between adult politics and education has changed and might change again.
-It also makes clear that today an important boundary is often transgressed and eroded every time a politician positions education as a solution to an adult political problem which really ought to be addressed elsewhere.
+Butler’s conversation shows us, I think, how the relationship between adult politics and education has changed since then.
+What also seems clear to me is that an important boundary is often transgressed and eroded every time a politician positions education as a solution to an adult problem, such as social cohesion.